Friends of the Thomas Jefferson Library

 There is an ongoing book sale.

 Donations of books and popular magazine titles in good, saleable condition are welcome any hours the library is open.
-Large donations can be brought to the library delivery door.
+Donations can be brought to the library delivery door.
 A receipt is available to all donors.

 Treasurer: Klara Miller